Buenos is a pretty safe place generally. I would recommend still using a money belt though.

 I have lived in BA for over a year.
 Our hostel was hit twice.
 A hostel around the corner was hit five times!
 A boutique hotel in San Telmo was also robbed at gunpoint.
 A hostel in Palermo was hit as was one in Once.
 All of these hostel now have beefed up security and nothing has happened that I have heard in about two months.

-I wish I could say BA is safe but I have experienced differently. almost 9 years ago
+I wish I could say BA is safe but I have experienced differently. about 9 years ago